 - enhancing the work done by the preschool teachers through the involvement of overseas volunteers who often help in the classroom.

-Most people recognise the critical link between the important foundation which pre-school education provides, and the level of success in education students will experience later on.
+Most people recognise the critical link between the important foundation which early childhood education provides, and the level of success in education students will experience later on.
 Those first formative years are essential to a child’s education and development as a whole.

 The Malawian government recognises this link and encourages communities to set up local pre-schools.
 However, with no financial support, the reality is that pre-schools are almost always run on a voluntary basis without any resources, and most teachers work for free, often in buildings which are unsuitable and even unsafe for children.

-Ripple Africa is making a difference to early education by ensuring that all the pre-schools it supports are equipped with the essential components necessary to providing this foundation:
+Ripple Africa is making a difference to early childhood education in Africa by ensuring that all the pre-schools it supports are equipped with the essential components necessary to providing this foundation:

 - enthusiastic teachers